Finite torsors over strongly $F$-regular singularities: Notations, conventions, and preliminaries

-The \emph{coradical} of a coalgebra $C$ is defined as the sum of all simple subcoalgebras of $C$, and denoted by $C_0$ \cite[Definition 5.1.5]{MontgomeryHopfAlgebras}.
-This definition applies to Hopf algebras as well, under the caveat that the coradical of a Hopf algebra would not necessarily be a Hopf subalgebra.
-However, we always have inclusions
+The \emph{coradical} $C_0$ of a coalgebra $C$ is defined as the sum of its simple subcoalgebras \cite[5.1.5]{MontgomeryHopfAlgebras}.
+This definition applies to a Hopf algebra as well under the caveat that its coradical may not be a Hopf subalgebra.
+However, we have: